Shockwave Animation in Pure Dart

 Now, let's arrange the cells and make the animation spread like a wave from the tapped cell.

-This involves ShockwaveGrid
+This involves ShockwaveGrid and how CellWidget reacts to changes.

-(an integer that increments to signal a new animation).
+ShockwaveGrid is a StatefulWidget holding the _waveOrigin (where the tap occurred) and _trigger (an integer that increments to signal a new animation).

 int _trigger = 0;bool _isAnimating = false;